EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 primary and final energy [IEA WEB][link-ieaweb] data, use of the PFU Database is restricted to those who have access to [IEA][link-iea] [WEB][link-ieaweb] data.].
-Researchers with access to the
-[IEA][link-iea]'s [WEB][link-ieaweb]
-data can create their own CL-PFU database following the example below.
+If desired, researchers with access to the [IEA][link-iea]'s [WEB][link-ieaweb] data can create their own CL-PFU database following the example below.